XTI Aircraft Company

-- XTI Aircraft page on StartEngine
+- XTI Aircraft StartEngine

-- Video: XTI Aircraft Introduces Trifan 600, The Auto Channel, August 26, 2015
+- Video: XTI Aircraft Introduces Trifan 600, The Auto Channel, Aug.
+26, 2015

 - Article: Air Mobility Bonanza Beckons Electric VTOL Developers, Vertiflite, March/April 2017

-- Article: XTI Unveils Redesigned TriFan 600 VTOL, AIN Online, October 9, 2017
+- Article: XTI Unveils Redesigned TriFan 600 VTOL, Aviation International News Online, Oct.
+9, 2017

-- Article: XTI Trifan 600 Draws The Curious At NBAA, AOPA, October 11, 2017
+- Article: XTI Trifan 600 Draws The Curious At NBAA, Aircraft Owners and Pilots Association, Oct.
+11, 2017

-- Article: XTI Aircraft Company Accepts More Orders for TriFan 600 Vertical Takeoff Airplane, PR Newswire, October 18, 2017
+- Article: XTI Aircraft Company Accepts More Orders for TriFan 600 Vertical Takeoff Airplane, PR Newswire, Oct.
+18, 2017

-- Press Release: XTI Aircraft Refines its TriFan 600 VTOL Bizjet, XTI Aircraft, March 5 2018
+- Press Release: XTI Aircraft Refines its TriFan 600 VTOL Bizjet, XTI Aircraft, Mar.
+5, 2018